 2. The Secretary of the University

-analyses the proposal in terms of other existing policies;
+analyzes the proposal in terms of other existing policies;

 discusses it with appropriate individuals;